Cartamundi

 In the early-to-mid 1990s, Cartamundi produced collectible card games for other companies.
 Their Belgian factory printed early editions of Magic: The Gathering for Wizards of the Coast, and Decipher, Inc.'s Star Trek Customizable Card Game and Star Wars Customizable Card Game, and currently prints non-English language editions of Magic.
 English Magic sets are printed in Dallas.

 History

-The company was founded in 1970 as a joint venture among Biermans, Brepols, and Van Genechten.
+The company was founded in 1970 as a joint venture among Biermans, Brepols, and Van Genechten.The history of these three companies dates back to 1765.